ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 Notably, this statistical distance is unconditional; we hence fix `t=128`.
 This results in the encoding size increasing by `t` bits, i.e., 16 bytes.

-For encapsulation key encodings, one can immediately replace `VectorEncode` and `VectorDecode` calls with calls to the following algorithms.
+For encapsulation key encodings, one can immediately replace `VectorEncode` and `VectorDecode` calls with calls to the following algorithms, where `k` is as defined by the appropriate ML-KEM parameter set.

 ~~~
-VectorEncodeNR(a):
+VectorEncodeNR(a,k):
    r = 0
    t = 128
    b = log_2(q^(k*n))